 Alignment rules!
 When your thoughts, emotions and actions work together, then you’re on fire.
-During those times high productivity times, a ton of action items get crossed off of your to-do list.
+During those high productivity times, you cross a ton of action items off of your to-do list.

-Unexpected challenges, however, can put the brakes on your productivity.
+Unexpected challenges, however, can immediately put the brakes on your productivity.
 Suddenly, your flow turns sluggish.
 Naturally, you attempt to push through it.
-As the challenges continue to drag on, your frustration rises.
+You realize as the challenges continue to drag on, your frustration rises.

 It’s similar to an athlete who makes an error and is unable to move on.
-That isolated mistake dwells on her mind, replaying itself over and over again.
-Because she’s now afraid to repeat that mistake, she’s desperate to avoid it.
-As a result, an isolated error turns into a performance slump.
+A single isolated mistake dwells on her mind, replaying itself over and over again.
+Because she’s now afraid to repeat the mistake, she’s desperate to avoid it.
+As a result, a one-time error turns into a performance slump.

 Notice your symptoms

 Those nasty blocks serve a purpose.
-Consider them a symptom, like a fever that indicates sickness, rather than the primary problem.
+Consider them a symptom, like a fever which indicates sickness, rather than the primary problem.